Sustainable Inland Water Transportation for Blue Economy

 - Understanding the systemic nature of urban transport activities

-- Developing ideas on ‘smart mobility’ solutions
+- Developing ideas on ‘smart technology’ solutions

 The resource persons for the Sumemr School includes faculty from German universities and the Indian Institute of Technology Madras (Chennai) as well as other scholars and practitioners with deep understanding of different aspects of the themes mentioned above.